appseconnect/docs/_posts/Workflow-Management/2018-08-16-architecture-design-runtime.md

 If there is any cloud involvement from an on-premise execution or an on-premise dependency for a cloud solution, it triggers the call automatically using Service Bus and executes the process.

-The Repository services takes care of storage and snapshot of the workflow executions.
+The Repository services takes care of storage and snapshot of the workflow executions which one can investigate later.